Aleksandr-Perekhodko/UFOs/README.md

 > - **Multi-Filter:** This will allow the user to preform a narrower search by filter by multiple data points such as date, state, and shape.
 <img width="1810" alt="Multi_Index" src="https://user-images.githubusercontent.com/97326526/168514284-1e6c2119-e330-4a98-abf9-460b933dd5b0.PNG">

+### Summary
+With the creation of the webpage there are some drwaback of this current version, the first being the data set that is being used.
+There is only a dataset that uses the month of January and in the year of 2010, creating a larger data set could provide the user with more search option utilizing the filter search feature better and more interactive.
+In addition to progress the webpage's further developement adding a code that will allow the user to clear the table without the user having to either refresh the page or to delete the filters in the specific filter line.
+The user should be allowed to clear the table with a simple click of the button and then search another filter point.
+A great addition to the webpage would also show a plot of all the cities or countries UFO sightings also imporving the visual aspect for the user allowing a greater analytical experience.